 The COVID-19 pandemic and the George Floyd protests have created unprecedented diversity & inclusion issues for companies.
 Join McCarter & English’s Labor & Employment attorneys in exploring these issues on July 21, from 9:30-10:45 a.m.

-Presenters: Moy N. Ogilvie, Hugh F. Murray, III, and Kristy L. Avino
+Presenters: Moy N. Ogilvie and Hugh F. Murray, III

 As the economy cautiously reopens after months of COVID-19 generated restrictions, employers face a myriad of concerns from developing return-to-work plans to re-igniting business after the most sudden economic downturn in almost a century.
 As the recent protests and demonstrations have emphasized, however, efforts at addressing diversity and inclusion in the workplace cannot take a back seat to other pressing concerns.
 Diversity and inclusion is, arguably, the most important work a business can do right now to strengthen employee engagement and to ensure a cohesive, productive, and resilient workforce – both while working remotely and upon the return to the workplace.